mxxn/mx-bitcoin-address/README.md

 #### fromString(string password)

 Generates key pair from string (brainwallet, not safe).
 Uses double sha256.
+Throws `PasswordMustBeStringError` if password is not a string.
-Throws errors if password wrong type or 0 length
+Throws `PasswordIsEmptyError` if password length is 0.

 #### fromHex(string hex)

 Generates key pair from hex string (string must contain hex chars only and be 64 chars length)
-Throws error if hex string wrong format
+Throws `InvalidHexStringError` if hex string in wrong format

 #### fromBuffer(buffer)

-Generates key pair from buffer (buffer must be 32 bytes length) Throws error if buffer is not 32 bytes length
+Generates key pair from buffer (buffer must be 32 bytes length) Throws `WrongBufferLengthError` if buffer is not 32 bytes length

 ### Instance